+Ah, childhood—when you could suck down sweet, frosty milkshakes like they were water and never gain a pound.
+As you know too well, those days are over.
+Or are they?
 With the right smoothie recipe, you can tickle your taste buds and indulge your childhood nostalgia without the accompanying kajillions of calories.
-In fact, the right smoothie ingredients can actually help you burn belly fat without sacrificing flavor.
+In fact, the right smoothie ingredients can actually help you burn belly fat without sacrificing flavor!

 The backbone of any good smoothie, bananas create a texture similar to ice cream for a fraction of the calories (one medium banana contains only 106) and major weight-loss benefits.
-A study found that women who ate a banana twice daily before meals for two months reduced belly bloat by 50 percent.
+A study in the journal Anaerobe found that women who ate a banana twice daily before meals for two months reduced belly bloat by 50 percent.
 Bananas increase bloat-fighting gut bacteria and they're packed with potassium, which can reduce water retention.
 And they're a good source of fiber, which will keep you feeling full.

 Combo suggestion: Pair frozen bananas with berries, almond milk or nut butter to maximize the ice-creaminess, while adding antioxidants and protein.
-In fact, why not go all out with this Chocolate Peanut Butter Banana Breakfast Shake?
+In fact, why not go all out with this chocolate peanut butter banana breakfast shake?

 Combo suggestion: Tofu is ideal for adding a silky texture and some satiating heft to berries and other fruits; try it as the base for blueberries and almond milk.